The Benefits of Planking | To Plank or Not to Plank?

 Clenching your glutes is an important part of the plank position, as it supports your core instead of deflecting the exercise away from it.
 Like the pulling action with the elbows, this activation of the glutes will engage the lower abdomen and help target the pelvic floor specifically to ensure you get more benefit from your planking.

 Getting It Right

-When you incorporate all of these activations into your plank, you will feel the difference and start to see the results.
+Planks work best when done in proper form.
+When you incorporate all of these activated muscle groups into your plank, you will feel the difference and start to see the results.
 Planks are the perfect core building exercise, as you can perform them almost anywhere, and they have tons of variations (like the side plank) with more great benefits.
-Get to it!